-Convert barrel/day [US] to cubic decimetre/second
+Convert barrel/day [UK] to cubic decimetre/second

 barrels per day